RetardCZE/PolyVis/README.md

 ## Status

- - Currently playing with drawing some meshes generated from polyanya.
+ - Polyanya can be used to find visibility polygon with successors related to root.
+ - Algorithm stops at some polygons on mesh for some reason - need to be investigated.
+   Maybe badly implemented recursion.

 ## TODOs

- - Find how far can one get with polyanya successors.
+ - Find why polyanya stops at some point.
+Successors are find well I think, but are not Transformed to nodes to continue search - WHY?

 ## Setup
 Git is currently not well managed, but for current functionality can be already tested.